Skip to Content

 This thrift store wreath will also look great with fresh greenery added to the stems.
 It would be easy to add because you can wrap the existing greenery around the fresh.

 You can also combine wreaths to create a stunning display.
-Here I have the thrift store wreath wrapped around the smaller wreath from Floral Treasure.
-This allows the smaller wreath to work in a larger space.
+Here, I have the thrift store wreath wrapped around the smaller wreath from Floral Treasure, allowing the smaller wreath to work in a larger space.

-Hopefully these tips will be helpful in repurposing some of your Christmas Items.
-If you have other tips, I’d love for you to share them with me.
+I hope these tips will help you repurpose some of your Christmas items.
+If you have other tips, I’d love to hear them.

 Thanks so much for joining me today.